stammler/spp1992_summerschool23/README.md

 * [Installation](https://github.com/stammler/spp1992_summerschool23/blob/main/notebooks/1.1_installation.ipynb)
 * [Testing](https://github.com/stammler/spp1992_summerschool23/blob/main/notebooks/1.2_test.ipynb)

 The workshop will consist of short tutorials of the mentioned codes and then plenty of time to work on scientific problems.
-The tutorial notebooks can be viewed here
+The tutorial notebooks can be viewed here (to be updated)

 * [Simframe](https://github.com/stammler/spp1992_summerschool23/blob/main/notebooks/2_simframe.ipynb)